 Rabbi Mick Fine, Director of Hebrew Language Curriculum and Instruction

-Rabbi Mick Fine joins the faculty and senior staff of Beit Rabban as teacher and Director of the school’s Hebrew program.
+Rabbi Mick Fine is a member of the faculty and senior staff of Beit Rabban as teacher and Director of the school’s Hebrew program.
 Ordained at the Jewish Theological Seminary, Mick holds a MA in Teaching Hebrew from Brandeis University and a BA in Hebrew from the Ohio State University.
 Mick has served on the faculty of the Abraham Joshua Heschel School of New York and Solomon Schechter of Manhattan.
 He has held positions focused on rabbinics, curriculum development and social justice at Mazon, Storahtelling, Congregation B’nai Jeshurun and the Jewish Journey Project and has trained with the Teva Learning Center, Jewish New Teachers Project, NETA, and DeLeT.

-Shira Rodriguez, Gan (Early Childhood Center) Director
+Shira Rodriguez, Curriculum Director and Gan (Early Childhood Center) Director

 Kayla Ross, Administrative Assistant